maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 ---
-title: 'Ultimate Guide on "How to Borrow from a DeFi Protocol"'
+title: 'Ultimate Guide on "How Does DeFi Lending Work"'
 date: "2023-10-03T18:45:32.169Z"
 description: Unlock the power of your cryptocurrency assets by leveraging them for borrowing.
 This guide explores how digital collateral is changing the borrowing landscape.
 tags: